 After these events, the word of the LORD came to Abram in a vision: Do not be afraid, Abram.
 I am your shield; your reward will be very great.(Genesis 15:1 HCSB)

 Later the Lord spoke his word to Abram in a vision.
 He said, “Abram, don’t be afraid.
 I am your shield.
 Your reward will be very great.”
 (Genesis 15:1 GW)

-Both translates offer acceptable contemporary English.
-The slight difference is that HCSB sues some contractions, but often not in direct discourse by God, whereas GW tends to use the contractions often.
+Both translations offer acceptable contemporary English.
+The slight difference is that HCSB uses some contractions, but often not in direct discourse by God, whereas GW tends to use the contractions often.
 From an oral reading standpoint, GW is more consistent.
 Even in more formal settings, contractions are not uncommon, and contractions certainly do not change the text meaning.

 How happy is the man who does not follow the advice of the wicked or take the path of sinners or join a group of mockers!
 (Psalm 1:1 HCSB)

 Blessed is the person who does not follow the advice of wicked people, take the path of sinners, or join the company of mockers.
 (Psalm 1:1 GW)